lawmurray/mendingwall/README.md

 Mending Wall is a Linux application to fix issues when hopping between multiple desktop environments, such as tiny/huge cursors, tiny/huge fonts, light/dark mode switches and scaling issues.
 It also tidies application menus, showing core applications in their native environment only.

-Mending Wall is free software, copyright © 2025 Lawrence Murray, licensed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Mending Wall is free software, licensed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).

-> [!CAUTION]
+> [!WARNING]
-> This is an early release.
-During development, it has been tested with Ubuntu 24.04, Fedora 41, openSUSE Tumbleweed and EndeavourOS with GNOME and KDE, and to a lesser extent Xfce and Cinnamon.
-I would recommend trying it in a virtual machine, or creating a snapshot of your system before proceeding (with e.g. [Timeshift](https://github.com/linuxmint/timeshift) or [Snapper](http://snapper.io/)), in case Mending Wall fails to fix breakages caused by installing a second desktop environment in your main system, which may leave you with a manual cleanup.
+> This is a testing release.
+During development, it has been tested with Ubuntu 24.04, Fedora 41, openSUSE Tumbleweed, Arch Linux, and EndeavourOS, with GNOME and KDE, and to a lesser extent Xfce and Cinnamon.
+You may like to try it in a virtual machine first, or to create a snapshot of your system first (with e.g. [Timeshift](https://github.com/linuxmint/timeshift) or [Snapper](http://snapper.io/)) so that you can restore if necessary.

 ## Installation

-Packages are available from [download.indii.org](https://download.indii.org).
+Packages are available for major Linux distributions from [download.indii.org](https://download.indii.org), and a Flatpak for direct download from [GitHub releases](https://github.com/lawmurray/mendingwall/releases/latest).
 You can also install from source following the instructions provided here.
 A local installation to your home directory is sufficient; root permissions are not required to install or run.

 Building requires Meson, Blueprint, GTK 4, GLib 2, and libadwaita.